KCEB: KPKN-LD

 The Federal Communications Commission granted the construction permit for the station, as K33KN-D, on February 25, 2010.
 The station's call letters were changed to the current KPKN-LD on March 29, 2016.
-The station signed on in April 2016 as an affiliate of FremantleMedia’s Buzzr network.
+The station signed on in April 2016 as an affiliate of FremantleMedia's Buzzr network.
 Buzzr was previously on KDKJ-LD4 until that point.
-Katz Broadcasting’s male-oriented Grit replaced Buzzr on KDKJ-LD4 upon KPKN’s sign on.
+Katz Broadcasting's male-oriented Grit replaced Buzzr on KDKJ-LD4 upon KPKN's sign on.

 On March 10, 2023, following the announcement of Scripps to combine the True Real and Defy TV networks in to one, KPKN-LD DT2 switched to Ion Television, becoming the area's second affiliate, alongside KETK-TV DT3.

 Programming

 KCEB was one of a handful of MeTV affiliates that preempted portions of the network's schedule (many of the network's affiliates carry at least the majority of the schedule, with any preemptions usually limited to local newscasts produced for the subchannel/station or any network programming that a co-owned major network affiliate chooses to shift to the subchannel to air live due to breaking news or severe weather coverage).
 The station preempted much of the network's Sunday morning schedule (which consists primarily of either a secondary block of E/I programming or classic television series depending on the market) with televised church services and paid programming.
 KCEB also carried a rebroadcast of sister station KYTX's morning newscast, preempting classic television programs aired by MeTV from 7 to 9 a.m. weekdays.

 Beginning with the 2012 football season, KCEB carried Southland Conference college football and basketball games from the Southland Conference Television Network, which included game telecasts from nearby Nacogdoches-based Stephen F. Austin State University.
 Southland Conference sports coverage was discontinued with the transition to the Azteca América network affiliation.

-KCEB's logo as an Azteca America affiliate, used from 2020 to 2022.

 With the discontinuance of the Azteca América programming on December 31, 2022, KCEB switched programming to "Timeless TV", an offering of infomercials mixed with older episodes of public domain programs such as The Beverly Hillbillies, The Adventures of Ozzie and Harriet, Bonanza, and The Lucy Show.
 Timeless TV would then be replaced with Novelisima, a network of telenovelas (or soap operas), returning KCEB to Spanish language programming, on January 13, 2023.
 This, too, would be a short lived programming change for KCEB, as just one week later, Novelisima programming would be dropped from the station as it flipped to another infomercial based network operated over many HC2 Holdings stations, Magnificent Movies Network.
 MMN programming is similar to Timeless TV, featuring infomercials, combined instead with old movie titles which are readily available in the public domain, as opposed to sitcoms.

 On May 16, 2023, HC2 Holdings moved the Magnificent Movies Network to the relaunched KCEB-DT2, and returned the Novelisima Network to the primary station.

 In early March 2024, Novelisima programming was discontinued from the main KCEB signal replaced by beIN Sports Xtra Español.